oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ![image](https://user-images.githubusercontent.com/23002114/94156539-d24fff00-fe9d-11ea-8f7a-039db7a7ce51.png)

-## Running the e2e test:
+## Run the e2e tests

-- Open the terminal (in the ubuntu-desktop env/ the RDP client) and run `google-chrome`
-- Open a new terminal tab and run your e2e tests 🙂.
-To check you can run `python -m scripts.run_e2e_tests --suite="users"`
+Open the terminal (in the ubuntu-desktop env/ the RDP client) and run `google-chrome`.
+Then Open a new terminal tab and run your e2e tests 🙂.
+To check you can run `python -m scripts.run_e2e_tests --suite="users"`.

 **Note: You only need to use the RDP client to run e2e tests.
 You don't have to start the X server for developing and pushing code.**
-The Oppia setup is done.
-Got to https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do to start contributing.

 ## Miscellaneous

 - The WSL environment does not support audio, but it can be enabled by installing the [PulseAudio](https://wiki.ubuntu.com/PulseAudio) server on Windows following [this guide](https://token2shell.com/howto/x410/enabling-sound-in-wsl-ubuntu-let-it-sing/).
 With the latest [wslu package](https://launchpad.net/ubuntu/+source/wslu) installed the starting Ubuntu app detects the running [PulseAudio](https://wiki.ubuntu.com/PulseAudio) server and enables audio.
 - VSCode comes with an extension called remote-wsl, that makes it very easy to code when the code exists in your Ubuntu folder.
 - Per [this AskUbuntu question](https://askubuntu.com/questions/1115564/wsl-ubuntu-distro-how-to-solve-operation-not-permitted-on-cloning-repository), Git clone doesn’t work on mounted drives within WSL so be sure not to use it.
 - When in the Ubuntu file system, you can type `explorer.exe .`  (don't forget the extra dot at the end) to open that folder in your Windows file explorer.
 - Default terminal apps in Windows don't have many features.
 Windows Terminal is an app by Microsoft.
 It enables multiple tabs (quickly switch between multiple Linux command lines, Windows Command Prompt, PowerShell, Azure CLI, etc), create custom key bindings (shortcut keys for opening or closing tabs, copy+paste, etc.), use the search feature, and custom themes (color schemes, font styles and sizes, background image/blur/transparency).
 [Learn More](https://docs.microsoft.com/en-us/windows/terminal).
 [Link to Install Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/get-started).

 # Installation in VirtualBox on Windows 10